-Because of the significant number of prerequisites, general education, and nursing-related courses required and the competitive nature of nursing program admissions, TBCC has degree plans for students wishing to complete an Associate of General Studies (AGS) or Associate of Science (AS) degree with an emphasis on allied health before entering a nursing program.
+Because of the significant number of prerequisites, general education, and nursing-related courses required and the competitive nature of nursing program admissions, TBCC has degree plans for students wishing to complete an Associate of General Studies (AGS) or Associate of Science (AS) degree before entering a nursing program.
 Students interested in this option should consult a TBCC advisor for more information.